-Dr Geoffrey M. Miller drops into Barry O’Keefe Library on occasion and I’ve enjoyed our chats.
+Dr Geoffrey M. Miller dropped into Barry O’Keefe Library on occasion.
+I enjoyed our chats.
 Dr Miller’s WW1 medical findings appear in online journal articles.
-His findings on the on death of the Red Baron are used in journal articles as an authoritative source.
+His findings on the on death of the Red Baron are used as an authoritative source.

 1. Richthofen was shot by Captain Brown.